-We have ISO 9001 and ISO 14001 certifications for our equipment manufacturing facilities in Singapore, and our subassembly manufacturing facility in Malaysia.
+Our ball bonder and wedge bonder manufacturing and assembly is done at our facility in Singapore.
+We have ISO 9001 and ISO 14001 certifications for our equipment manufacturing facilities in Singapore.

 We manufacture saw blades, capillaries and a portion of our bonding wedge inventory at our facility in Suzhou, China.
 The capillaries are made using blanks produced at our facility in Yokneam, Israel.
 We both produce and outsource the production of our bonding wedges.
 Both the Suzhou and Yokneam facilities are ISO 9001 certified.
 The Suzhou facility is also ISO 14001 and ISO 18001 certified.